IGNF/itowns-legacy/README.md

 ### Getting started

-You have to clone the iTowns and sample data repositories, start a webserver, and you have a running demo.

-Open a command line and run :
+To get a quick idea of what iTowns is, just type in what follows in the command line :

 ```
 git clone https://github.com/iTowns/itowns.git
 git clone https://github.com/iTowns/itowns-sample-data.git
-python -m SimpleHTTPServer
+python -m SimpleHTTPServer 8000
 ```

+The first command just clones this repository.
+The second one clones the sample data repository and the third lauch a simple HTTP serveur on your machine on port 8000 (choose another available port if 8000 is already in use).

-Now open [http://localhost:8000/itowns/](http://localhost:8000/itowns/) and enjoy !
+Then just point your web browser at [http://localhost:8000/itowns/](http://localhost:8000/itowns/) and enjoy !

-### Notes

-The application should be able to work without the need of a local database or PHP scripts.
-But you will still need to have a local server running like apache.

 ### Roadmap items